5.1.1 Changes and Additions of Degree Programs: Policy

 It is important that the attempt to add or change degree programs be made while the student is enrolled.
 Otherwise, a new Application for Graduate Admission must be submitted and an application fee paid.
 Similarly, enrollment must be continuous if a new degree program is added after completion of an existing program.
 Summer quarter enrollment is optional for students who intend to begin a new degree program in the Autumn quarter, provided that they have been enrolled the prior Spring quarter.

-International students changing departments or degree programs must also obtain the approval of the Foreign Student Advisor at the Bechtel International Center.
+International students changing degree programs must also obtain the approval of the Foreign Student Advisor at the Bechtel International Center.
 If the requested change lengthens their stay, they also are required to submit verification of sufficient funding to complete the new degree program.

 To all matriculated graduate students and the programs in which they are enrolled.
 This policy is not applicable to students with an active undergraduate program.